xfrenette/hotelcaisse-server/docs/api.md

 API methods
 ===

-`POST /device/register`
+`POST /device/link`
 ---

-Registers the device to use the API for this team by sending the passcode generated in the admin.
+Links a physical device to a Device already defined for the Team.
+This device will then be allowed access to the API.
+The Team owner can obtain the passcode from the admin.
 If correctly authenticated, the response will contain the token to use for the next request.

 ### Request `data`
 * `passcode`: (string) pass code generated in the admin for a new or existing device.